beacarlos/Spilt-Milk/README.md

 <h1 align="center">Welcome to Spilt Milk 🐮 👋</h1>

-> IOS application interface designed to be a community for people living with CMA (cow's milk protein allergy).
+> IOS application interface designed to be a community for people living with CMPA (cow's milk protein allergy).

 ## Authors